ShaneD20/Mu-Lang-Compiler/README.md

 * For single line comments, Mu uses ‘//‘.
 * Mu is designed to look closer to human writing, as such the colon ':' is not an operator.
 Colons are used with keywords to clarify boundaries, in contexts where the meaning is clearly defined.
 * For example the 'let' keyword is used to declare a variable, and is written 'let' identifier ':' value ';'.
+* The question mark '?' is used to denote a guard-clause protected by a boolean condition.
+In other programming languages this would be represented with a 'then' keyword.
 * Semicolons ';' are used to notate the end of a statement or expression, similar to C inspired languages.
 * The double-comma ',,' is used to notate the ending of a block of code.
 Blocks of code contain multiple statements or expressions.
 * Certain keywords [ while, until, if, unless, when, use ] always have an associated block of code.